 Nutrition

 Whether you enjoy it as an Easter brunch or dinner recipe, there’s no doubt you will love this dish that uses leftover ham.
-Pizza giana rustica sandwiches various meats and cheeses with eggs, garlic, and seasonings, in between two layers of pastry for the ultimate Easter treat.
-This pizza gana recipe will become a holiday tradition!
-Everyone loves Easter pizza!
+Pizzagaina rustica sandwiches various meats and cheeses with eggs, garlic, and seasonings, in between two layers of pastry for the ultimate Easter treat.
+This pie recipe will become a holiday tradition.

 Bella Bucchiotti